Understanding Insulin: What You Need To Know

 They cover elevations in blood glucose that occur when fast-acting insulins stop working.
 They are typically used to control blood sugar levels overnight or to mimic the natural basal release of insulin that occurs during fasting or between meals.
 Intermediate-acting insulins are usually administered twice a day but may be given as a single dose overnight.
 They may be premixed with a short-acting human insulin (for example, Humulin 70/30 or Novolin 70/30).

-Long-acting insulin analogs release insulin as a steady amount over most of the day, without any noticeable peak in insulin levels, mimicking natural basal insulin release.
-They are considered the initial choice of treatment in the United States.
+Long-acting insulin analogues release insulin as a steady amount over most of the day, without any noticeable peak in insulin levels, mimicking natural basal insulin release.

 They are preferred over intermediate-acting insulins (NPH insulin) because they have a longer duration of action, flatter concentration profile, more consistent effects, and less risk of hypoglycemia (low blood sugar levels).

-Levemir starts to work in about an hour and it reaches a plateau in five hours.
-The effects of Levemir last for 12 to 24 hours.
-Lantus starts to work in about an hour and a half and it also reaches a plateau in about five hours.
-The effects of Lantus usually last for 24 hours.
-Both types are considered safe and effective; however, there may be less interindividual variability, risk of hypoglycemia, or weight gain with Levemir.
+Detemir starts to work in about an hour and it reaches a plateau in five hours.
+The effects of glargine usually last for 24 hours.
+Both types are considered safe and effective; however, there may be less interindividual variability, risk of hypoglycemia, or weight gain with glargine.

 How Is Insulin Administered?